IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 #### Upgrading&#8212;Terraform Template

-If you have deployed private operator using the Terraform template, please compare the latest version of the template with the one you used to do the deploy.
+If you previously deployed the Private Operator for GCP using the Terraform template, compare the latest version of the template with the one you used when you deployed.
+If there are changes, make sure to redeploy to include all the updates.

 #### Upgrading&#8212;gcloud CLI